blockcoders/nestjs-ethers/README.md

 class TestModule {}
 ```

-Or you can pass multiple `Providers`, if you want to use the `FallbackProvider` to send multiple requests simultaneously:
+You can also pass multiple `ethersjs` configs, if you want to use the `FallbackProvider` to send multiple requests simultaneously:

 ```ts
 import { EthersModule } from 'nestjs-ethers';